ts-defold/ts-defold.github.io/content/gettingstarted/templates.md

 If you are creating your own template, you must name it `tsd-template-*` where `*` is the shortname of the template.
-It is recommended that you also add the `ts-defold-tempalte` topic to your repository.
+It is recommended that you also add the `ts-defold-template` topic to your repository.